dantonic81/portfolio/README.md

     The thought process goes like this:
   - every time this index.html is refreshed, the value of the current portfolio is written to the database together with the date, if today's date is the same as the last entry date, the portfolio value is overwritten and the date stays the same which is an update operation, if the date in the database is older than the current date, we're inserting a completely new record

-  - every time this index.html is refreshed, the value of the current portfolio is compared to the portfolio value in the database for yesterday's date, if there is no value for yesterday, percentage change is not calculated and its left as it is, if there is value for yesterday, then the current portfolio value is compared against yesterday's and a percentage change is shown in the dashboard
+  - every time this index.html is refreshed, the value of the current portfolio is compared to the portfolio value in the database for yesterday's date, if there is no value for yesterday, percentage change is not calculated and it's left as it is, if there is value for yesterday, then the current portfolio value is compared against yesterday's and a percentage change is shown in the dashboard